STARIONGROUP/COMET-SDK-Community-Edition/.github/CONTRIBUTING.md

 - Use `this` when accessing instance members, e.g. `this.Name = "CDP4";`.
 - Use the `var` keyword unless the inferred type is not obvious.
 - Use the C# type aliases for types that have them, e.g. `int` instead of `Int32`, `string` instead of `String` etc.
-- Use meaningful names (no hungarian notation).
+- Use meaningful names (no hungarian notation), we like long descriptive names of methods, variables and parameters.
 - Wrap `if`, `else` and `using` blocks (or blocks in general, really) in curly braces, even if it's a single line.
 - Put `using` statements inside namespace.
 - Pay attention to whitespace and extra blank lines